spatialthoughts/qgis-tutorials/source/docs/3/performing_table_joins.rst

 Overview of the task
 --------------------

-We will use a shapefile of census tracts for California and population data table from US Census Bureau to create a population map for california.
+We will use a shapefile of census tracts for California and population data table from US Census Bureau to create a population density map for california.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^